madhuripawle18/KBS-Project/README.md

 ## Data Preprocessing

 The data cleaning steps that we are going to follow are :
-* Make sure the datatypes are correct
+* Make sure the datatypes are correct.
-* Handle missing values/NULL values
+* Replace missing numerical values with Median of the column.
+* Handle outlier using top-coding approach.
+* Replace missing categorical data with the most frequent label.
-* Handle Categorical data
+* Encode Categorical data using One Hot Encoding as Logistic Regression cannot handle categorical data.

 ## Tentative Plan

-* EDA and Preprocessing
+* Exploratory Data Analysis and Preprocessing
 * Dashboard for User group, Dashboard for Data Engineers
 * GCP further processing - ML
 * Evaluation of results